- Origin Architecture & Engineering

 - Daidalos Peutz

-From the beginning of the nineteenth century onwards, the City of Ghent saw the rise of one of the most radical collective housing typologies ever seen in Western-Europe.
-These so-called “beluiken” or “cité’s” are workers housing complexes, often hidden within the perimeter of the urban block and with mostly tiny one-façade houses accessed by a communal in-between space.
-Although they were built as a speculation product to house poor families of 10 people on less than 40m², and they often do not comply to contemporary housing standards and regulations, beluiken are increasingly popular on the city’s real estate market.
-This has led to a lot of questions from both home owners and policy makers about the refurbishment possibilities of this unique urban settlements.
+From the beginning of the nineteenth century onwards, Flemish cities like Ghent increasingly saw the rise of one of the most radical collective housing typologies ever built in Western-Europe.
+These so-called “beluiken” are workers housing complexes, often hidden within the perimeter of the urban block and with mostly tiny back-to-back houses accessed by a communal alley or small street.
+Houses were poorly constructed and generally inhabited by big families, what inevitable lead to unsanitary living conditions.